hardtware/DC2/README.md

 6.5 Q: How do I remove the faceplate once I have assmebled it?

 A: To take out the faceplate and the board, put your fingers in the large hex holes, push the faceplate down towards the bottom of the container as the top of the faceplate hooks to the top inside of the container, then wiggle and pull to get it out.

+6.6 Q How can I stack up my containers?

+A: [remonlam](https://github.com/remonlam) has created an STL you can 3D print to stack up your containers [here](./stacker.md)